Language Model Circuits Are Sparse in the Neuron Basis: Introduction

 To help oversee AI systems and ensure their safety, we seek to scalably and faithfully understand their internal computations \cite{ngo2022alignment,cotra2022without}.
 One approach towards this goal is \textbf{circuit tracing}, which aims to localise particular behaviors to interactions between subcomponents of the model \cite{olah2020zoom,elhage2021mathematical,wang2022interpretability,conmy2023towards,marks2025sparse,ameisen2025circuit}.
 Faithful circuits may reveal internal reasoning steps which are not verbalised by the model, enabling us to better oversee systems both at inference time and over the course of training \cite{sharkey2025open,casper2024blackbox}; beyond oversight, access to circuits can help to control model behaviour via steering \cite{li2023inference,marks2025sparse}.

 To construct circuits, we need discrete units of analysis (\textit{features}) over which to trace computations.
-It is generally believed that the neurons themselves do not comprise a sparse base for analysis and features may be distributed across neurons, which has led to many techniques for creating alternative features that are aspirationally interpretable.
+It is generally believed that the neurons themselves do not comprise an interpretable base for analysis and features may be distributed across neurons \citep[e.g.][]{cunningham2023sparse}, which has led to many techniques for creating alternative feature bases that are aspirationally interpretable, usually by sparsifying the original representations.
 These include sparse dictionary learning (SAEs; \citealp{marks2025sparse}), transcoders \citep{dunefsky2024transcoders,ge2024automatically}, and CLTs \citep{ameisen2025circuit}, as well as directly training the model to have sparse circuits \citep{gao2025weight}.

 In this work, we question the belief that neuron circuits are not sparse.
 Specifically, we show that \textbf{we can find circuits in the neuron basis that are equally sparse and faithful as those obtained from SAE features}.
-We propose two changes to close the gap between neurons and SAEs found in previous work \cite{marks2025sparse,ameisen2025circuit}: \begin{itemize} \item Prior work uses the MLP \textit{outputs} as a baseline comparison to learned features; we instead use the MLP \textit{activations}, which are a privileged basis and yield significantly sparser circuits. \item Most circuit tracing work uses Integrated Gradients \cite{sundararajan2017axiomatic}, which has been found to be noisy on deep models and expensive to compute accurately \cite{makino2024impact}.
-When we switch to a stronger and more efficient attribution method (RelP; \citealp{jafari2025relp}) we close the remaining gap. \end{itemize}
+We propose two changes which close the gap between neurons and SAEs: \begin{enumerate} \item Prior work uses the post-down projection MLP \textit{outputs} as a baseline comparison to learned features; we instead use the pre-down projection MLP \textit{activations}, which are a privileged basis and yield significantly sparser circuits. \item Most circuit tracing work uses Integrated Gradients \cite{sundararajan2017axiomatic}, which has been found to be noisy on deep models and expensive to compute accurately \cite{makino2024impact}.
+When we switch to a stronger and more efficient attribution method (RelP; \citealp{jafari2025relp}) we close the remaining gap. \end{enumerate}

 Furthermore, \textbf{neuron bases are more faithful}.
 Learned bases are an imperfect approximation of the original model, leading to uninterpretable error terms \cite{engels2025decomposing,gurnee2024sae}; learned features suffer from splitting and absorption, leading to polysemanticity \cite{bricken2023towards,chanin2025absorption}; and learned bases are difficult to apply them throughout a model's training process without additional computational overhead \cite{minder2025robustly}.
-These drawbacks makes it desirable to get as much interpretability as we can out of the original neuron basis, even though neurons tends to be less interpretable than parse dictionary features \cite{cunningham2023sparse}.
+These drawbacks makes it desirable to use the original neuron basis.

 To showcase the utility of our methods, we replicate a case study from recent work on cross-layer transcoders \cite{lindsey2025biology}, obtaining analogous results in the neuron basis of Llama 3.1-8B-Instruct.